Code-Institute-Submissions/stellaexp-first-stream/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
+Code Institute and W3 schools

 ## Content
-All content is fictional and the location of the restaurant is a random location in Hackney, East London.
+All content is fictional and created by myself.
+The location of The Thali Rooms is a random location in Hackney, East London.

 ## Media
-All images are my own, taken from a trip to India in 2017.
+* All images are my own, taken from a trip to India in 2017.

-I have embedded an Action Against Hunger Youtube video on the 'Vision' section of the site.
+* I have embedded an Action Against Hunger Youtube video on the 'Vision' section of the site.

+* The menu image is my own design, created using Photoshop

 ## Acknowledgements
-I received inspiration for this project from looking at these vegetarian/thali inspired websites
+I received inspiration for this project from looking at these vegetarian and thali inspired websites

 * https://www.thethalirestaurant.co.uk/
 * http://annajones.co.uk/

 I used Bootstrap documentation and W3 schools tutorials to look up best coding practices.
 I have included links via comments for specific tutorials followed.